Techie-Development/Trackify.TS/README.md

 ## Overview

-The `Tracker` class provides a simple and powerful way to track changes between two states of an object in TypeScript.
+The `Trackify` class provides a simple and powerful way to track changes between two states of an object in TypeScript.
 It can detect changes to properties, including collections, and classify them as `added`, `removed`, or `modified`.

 This library is particularly useful for detecting differences in objects, implementing change-detection systems, or auditing data changes.